Principal Uncertainty Quantification with Spatial Correlation for Image Restoration Problems: PUQ: Principal Uncertainty Quantification

 In this section, we present \emph{Principal Uncertainty Quantification} (PUQ), our method for quantifying the uncertainty in inverse problems while taking into account spatial dependencies between pixels.
 PUQ uses the \emph{principal components} (PCs) of the solutions to the inverse problem for achieving its goal.
 In Appendix~\ref{app: pcs motivation}, we provide an intuition behind the choice of the PCs as the basis.
 Our approach can be used either globally across the entire image, referred to as the \emph{global mode}; or locally within predefined patches or segments of interest, referred to as the \emph{local mode}.
 Local uncertainty quantification can be applied to any task, where the dimensionality of the target space is fully controlled by the user.
 In contrast, global quantification is particularly advantageous for tasks that exhibit strong spatial correlations between pixels.

 Our proposed method consists of two phases.
 In the first, referred to as the \emph{approximation phase}, a machine learning system is trained to predict the PCs of possible solutions, denoted by $\hat{B}(x) = \{ \hat{v}_1(x), \hat{v}_2(x), \dots, \hat{v}_K(x) \}$ (where $K \leq d$), as well as a set of importance weights, $\hat{w}(x) \in \dR^K$, referring to the vectors in $\hat{B}(x)$.
 In addition, the system estimates the necessary terms in Equation~\eqref{eq: intervals}, which include the conditional mean, $\hat{\mu}(x) \in \dR^d$, and the lower and upper bounds, $\tilde{l}(x) \in \dR^K$ and $\tilde{u}(x) \in \dR^K$ \footnote{Note that these bounds are meant for $\thP$ and not for $\tP$, and thus marked with tilde.
 The $\hat{l}(x), \hat{u}(x)$ bounds that are related to Equation~\eqref{eq: intervals} are defined later in the calibration schemes (Section~\ref{sec: calibration}).}, for the spread of projected solutions over $\hat{B}(x)$.
-These estimations are then used to construct heuristic uncertainty intervals in the $K$-dimensional space.
-In Section~\ref{sec: our implementation}, we discuss a method for deriving these terms using recent advances in stochastic regression solvers for inverse problems, specifically using diffusion models.
-Our approach is based on a sampling technique, as illustrated in Figure~\ref{fig: sampling}.
+All these ingredients are obtained by a diffusion-based conditional sampler as described in Figure~\ref{fig: sampling}.
+More details on this computational process are brought in Section~\ref{sec: our implementation}.

 The above-described approximation phase is merely an estimation, as the corresponding heuristic intervals of Equation~\eqref{eq: intervals} may not contain the projected ground-truth values with a desired ratio.
 Additionally, the basis vectors may not be able to recover the ground-truth pixel values within an acceptable threshold when $K < d$, or the basis set may contain insignificant axes in terms of variability.
 Therefore, in the second, \emph{calibration phase}, we offer two calibration procedures on an held-out set of calibration data, denoted by $\mathcal{S}_\text{cal} := \{ ( x_i , y_i ) \}_{i=1}^n$.
 These assess the validity of our proposed uncertainty region over unseen data, which is composed by the intervals defined in Equation~\eqref{eq: intervals}.
 The choice between the two calibration procedures depends on the user, taking into account the trade-off between precision and complexity.
 The steps of our proposed method are summarized in Algorithm~\ref{alg: general scheme}, and the two calibration strategies are as follows: